 In 2013 Shiloh was awarded a Proclamation from the City of Healdsburg for her service to the community and to women and girls worldwide.
 In her organizations she serves between 300-500 women and girls a month both online and in person at her classroom in Healdsburg.

-She currently resides in the Valley of the Moon in Sonoma County with her soon to be husband, Jonathan Lewis.
+She currently resides in the Valley of the Moon in Sonoma County with her husband, Jonathan Lewis.

 Shiloh Sophia McCloud